NAL-i5K/GFF3toolkit/README.md

 * [lib/gff3_to_fasta](lib/gff3_to_fasta)/
     - Extract specific sequences from genome sequences according to the GFF3 file.
 * [lib/ERROR](lib/ERROR)
+    - Contains the full list of Error codes and the corresponding Error tag
 * [lib/function4gff](lib/function4gff)/
     - Functions for gff3 processing
 * lib/gff3.py